 Capacity Builders assist with non-program related tasks.
-These volunteers help office staff with projects from videography to fundraising.
-Capacity Builders are tasked and supervised by Office staff across projects and managed by Volunteer Coordinator.
-Ideal candidates have experience with research, creative development, writing for publications or other office-related tasks.
+These volunteers help office staff with various projects, from videography to fundraising.
+Capacity Builders are tasked and supervised by office staff across projects and managed by Volunteer Coordinator.

 2. Program Builders

-Program Builders assist with program related-tasks such as; research and building relationships through outreach.
+Program Builders assist with program related-tasks such as: research and building relationships through outreach.
 Program Builders are tasked and supervised by Program staff across projects and managed by Volunteer Coordinator.
-The ideal candidate is comfortable with verbal communications, strong relationship building skills and has a strong commitment to community and community building.

-A. Protest Team: This team's primary duty is providing direct protection for historically marginalized communities at risk of violence by state and non-state actors.
-This can look like providing accompaniment at civil resistance actions like but not limited to protests, rallies, patrols.
+Primary duty is providing direct protection for historically marginalized communities at risk of violence by state and non-state actors.
+This can look like providing accompaniment at civil resistance actions, such as (but not limited) to: protests, rallies, patrols.